Importing meat

 Outside the EU

 You are only allowed to import meat from non-EU countries if the country in question has been approved by the EU for meat imports.
-Authorities in these countries perform physical inspections at business premises to check whether they meet EU requirements with regard to hygiene, animal health, and public health.
-These inspections are performed at slaughterhouses, carveries, game processing facilities, cold stores, and meat processing plants.
+The EU approves countries by species and by product.
+For example, a country may export beef to the EU, but not pork.
+Authorities in approved countries perform physical inspections at business premises to check whether they meet EU requirements with regard to hygiene, animal health, and public health.
+This applies to slaughterhouses, carveries, game processing facilities, cold stores, and meat processing plants.

 Netherlands Food and Consumer Product Safety Authority, NVWA